oasis-tcs/idpf-specification/idpf_specification.md

 In both cases the timestamp reported in the TX completion represents the time upon which completion is sent to host SW.

 - Host SW should deallocate the original packet buffers when it gets the first completion and should send a completion to the congestion control SW (with the completion timestamp) when it gets the second completion.
 Host SW activates a timer between the first and second completion .
-Host SW reports the completion to congestion control SW if timer expires before second completion was sent from HW.
+Host SW reports the completion to congestion control SW if timer expires before second completion was sent from Device.
   - SW cannot release the packet buffer Context ( In case of Linux, it's the SKB) until both are done.

   Here are the few cases that a driver might see in terms of the order of completion, and the flow it needs to implement to support the double completion feature.